raghebbenhamouda/Certified-Kubernetes-Administrator-CKA-/README.md

 ## kube-scheduler
 - decides where to create pods, but doesn't create them, the kubelet creates pods
 - Needed to use the resources as efficiently as possible
+- 2 phases:
-- 2 phases: 1 filter nodes that cannot fit the pod, too small, 2 ranks the remaining nodes in a scale 0-10 with stats like free resources, then chooses the better rank
+	- 1 filter nodes that cannot fit the pod, too small
+	- 2 ranks the remaining nodes in a scale 0-10 with stats like free resources, then chooses the better rank
 - if installed with kubeadm, it is a pod.
 If not, it is on the process list

 ## Kubelet